openclarity/openclarity/README.md

 <img src="img/vmclarity-dashboard-data.png" alt="VMClarity Dashboard with Findings" width="90%" height="90%" title="VMClarity Dashboard with Findings" />

-## Deployment Guide
+# Detailed Deployment Guide

-As mentioned before, a detailed Deployment Guide is available at: <URL FOR docs/deployment-guide.md> and includes information on:
+A detailed Deployment Guide is available at: <URL FOR docs/deployment-guide.md> and includes information on:
 - AWS CloudFormation Stack build with screenshots
 - How to interact with the VMClarity API via command line and UI
 - How to check logs (cloud-init in the scanner VM, real-time scanner logs)